 This graph shows that corrugation in turbulent flow regimes has a significant enhancing effect for Reynolds numbers above 10,000 when compared to the equivalent smooth tubes.

 In summary, the corrugation of the inner tubes significantly increases the rates of heat transfer in the transition and turbulent flow area.
-Under the right circumstances, the amount of heat transfer can be doubled (note that the Y-axis in the graph is exponential), which means a 50% reduction of heat transfer therefore a significant cost saving.
+Under the right circumstances, the amount of heat transfer can be doubled (note that the Y-axis in the graph is exponential), which means a 50% reduction of required surface area therefore a significant cost saving.

 The fouling factors to be used in the design of heat exchangers are normally specified by the client based on their experience of running the plant or process.
 If uncontrolled, levels of fouling can negate any benefits produced by careful heat exchanger design.
 The fouling factor represents the theoretical resistance to heat flow due to a build-up of a layer of dirt or other fouling substance on the tube surfaces of the heat exchanger, but they are often overstated by the end user in an attempt to minimise the frequency of cleaning.
 In reality, if the wrong fouling factor is used, cleaning may actually be required more frequently.

 Fouling mechanisms vary with the application but can be broadly classified into four common and readily identifiable types: